-The Chair, and all other Parole Board members, the performance of the Chief Executive, other senior are appointed by the Secretary of State under the managers and staff.
-Criminal Justice Act 2003, and are therefore statutory Part-time members of the Parole Board are office office-holders.
-All members serve on a part-time holders. basis and are fee-paid.
-As well as the Chair and Vice Chair, three other part-time members serve on the Tenure Arrangements Management Committee appointed by the Chair, and the Chief Executive and three non-executive The Chair is an office holder on a three year contract. directors.
-The Chief Executive (who is not a statutory Their tenure details are: member of the Board) also serves on the Management Tenure Expiry Date Committee.
-Two members of the Senior Leadership Team were members of the Management Committee Caroline Corby 31 October 2021 up until May 2019 (Stephanie McIntosh & Faith Geary).
-Appointed 01 November 2018 Full-time member
+The Chair, and all other Parole Board members, are appointed by the Secretary of State under the Criminal Justice Act 2003, and are therefore statutory office-holders.
+All members serve on a part-time basis and are fee-paid.
+As well as the Chair and Vice Chair, three other part-time members serve on the Management Committee appointed by the Chair, and the Chief Executive and three non-executive directors.
+The Chief Executive (who is not a statutory member of the Board) also serves on the Management Committee.
+Two members of the Senior Leadership Team were members of the Management Committee up until May 2019 (Stephanie McIntosh & Faith Geary).